minhtrang4078/VaR-ES-and-commodities/README.md

 RQ1: Pitfalls of VaR Methodologies (and Expected Shortfall) in Different Approaches with different time period with different geopolitical events.
 RQ2: Cross-commodity VaR analysis with correlations and how it affects VaR and Expected Shortfall.

-to install all the required libraries, use the requirements.txt file.
+To install all the required libraries, use the requirements.txt file.
 ```bash
 pip install -r requirements.txt